Microsatellite Stability Biomarker (MSS)

 What treatment options are available?

-Patients with MSS tumors are treated with fluorouracil-based chemotherapy such as 5FU, FOLFOX, FOLFIRI, or similar drugs.
-Currently, approved immunotherapy treatments DO NOT work and are NOT recommended for colorectal cancer patients with MSS tumors.
-However, there are some ongoing clinical trials for immunotherapy in combination with different targeted-therapy drugs or radiation therapy for MSS patients.
+Patients with MSS tumors are treated with fluorouracil-based chemotherapy such as 5FU, FOLFOX, FOLFIFRI or similar drugs.
+Currently, pembrolizumab has been approved for MSS tumors with a TMB (tumor mutational burden) greater than or equal to 10 which occurs in 3-10% of MSS.
+There are ongoing clinical trials for immunotherapy in combination with different drugs or for MSS patients.

 What are the potential side effects of immunotherapy?